SmVynt/42Cub3D/README.md

 # cub3D

-A 3D maze game inspired by Wolfenstein 3D, built with raycasting technology as part of the 42 school curriculum.

 ## 🎮 Description

 cub3D is a first-person 3D maze game that implements raycasting to render a 3D perspective from a 2D map.
 Navigate through corridors, interact with doors, collect items, avoid hazards, and reach the extraction pod to win!

 ## ✨ Features

 ### Core Features
 - **Raycasting Engine**: Real-time 3D rendering using raycasting algorithms
 - **Textured Walls**: Different textures for North, South, East, and West walls
-- **Floor & Ceiling**: Customizable colors for floor and ceiling
 - **Smooth Movement**: WASD controls with mouse look (arrow keys supported)

 ### Bonus Features
+- **Floor & Ceiling**: Customizable colors for floor and ceiling
 - **Interactive Doors**: Open and close doors with animations
 - **Enemies (Aliens)**: Hostile characters that chase and attack the player
 - **Items & Pickups**: Collect health packs and key items
 - **Health System**: Take damage from enemies and lava tiles
 - **Minimap**: Real-time minimap showing player position and surroundings
 - **Sprites**: Animated characters and objects
-- **Audio System**: Background music and sound effects for footsteps, doors, pickups, and combat
+- **Audio System**: Background music and sound effects for footsteps, doors, pickups, and hits
 - **End Screens**: Victory and defeat screens with audio cues
 - **Screen Shake**: Visual feedback when taking damage

-## 🎵 Audio

-Powered by **miniaudio** library for cross-platform audio:
-- Background music
-- Footstep sounds
-- Door opening sounds
-- Item pickup sounds
-- Hit/damage effects
-- Victory/defeat themes

 ## 🛠️ Technical Stack